Takayashii/Takayashii/README.md

 # Takayashii | Profile

 I am a passionate **Developer**, **Graphic Designer**, and **Video Editor**.
+_I love playing games like Cs2, The Forest and other FPS or survival games._

 - **Developer**: Creating servers, plugins, and other Minecraft-related content.
 - **Graphic Designer**: Designing visual assets for web, games, and more.